-Writers need not be speakers but they will sell more books if they are.
+Writers do not to be speakers but they will sell more books if they are.
 Experience quickly taught me a five-minute spiel about my book guaranteed sales.
 I sold the most books ever after I spoke ten minutes at a woman’s conference.
 People who connect with an author are more inclined to buy the author’s book.

 When a friend invited me to visit a Toastmaster meeting, I accepted.
 A group of writers taught me how to improve my writing.
 Therefore, it was reasonable that a group of speakers could teach me to be a better speaker.